If These Walls Could Talk...

-Renowned Guests that have Visited
+Renowned Guests who have visited

-Historic Shadow Point and Art Work that has been donated to us Over the Years
+Historic Shadow Point and Artwork that has been donated to us Over the Years

 Please click on the pictures to find out more information about each person or painting

 Marvin D. Adams, who married Lelia Sweeting in 1892, built the cut from Key Largo's ocean side to the bayside.
 The Monroe County Commission renamed the "Cut" to the "Marvin D. Adams Waterway," serving the Upper Keys community.
 It could be the second most significant non-government private project, the railroad being the first in our Upper Keys history.
-Marvin was a poet and writer and enjoyed sitting out by the water to get inspired,
+Marvin was a poet and writer and enjoyed sitting out by the water to get inspired.

 Humphrey Bogart, nicknamed Bogey, was an American film and stage actor.
 His performances in Classical Hollywood cinema films made him an American cultural icon.
 In 1999, the American Film Institute selected Bogart as classic American cinema's most excellent male star.
-While he was filming the Movie Key Largo, it is told that he came over to gamble and drink with Mr. Sweeting.
+While he was filming the movie, Key Largo, it is told that he came over to gamble and drink with Mr. Sweeting.

-was a 20th-century inventor and visionary who did not limit himself to one field but worked as a 'comprehensive anticipatory design scientist' to solve global problems.
-He stayed at Shadow Point in the '60s after a rally in CoconutGrove for Earth Day.
+Buckminster Fuller was a 20th-century inventor and visionary who did not limit himself to one field but worked as a 'comprehensive anticipatory design scientist' to solve global problems.
+He stayed at Shadow Point in the '60s after a rally in Coconut Grove for Earth Day.

 Philip Michael Ondaatje is a Sri Lankan-born Canadian poet, fiction writer, essayist, novelist, editor, and filmmaker.
 He is the recipient of multiple literary awards such as the Governor General's Award, the Giller Prize, the Booker Prize, and the Prix Médicis étranger.